Zaggen/def-type/README.md

 can define your private variables at the bottom like in ruby, which is hard to do in cs because we only have fn expressions so we don't get hoisted fns... anyways, you can use private properties too (data) but this data will be shared across all instances of the class, so be aware of that, its usefull for objects, but not that much for classes.
-You can use weakMaps to accomplish this but that is not something def-inc will do for you, additionally bare in mind that if you add public functions later, this fns can't access the previously defined private properties, because they will be out of scope, so monkey patching is not possible, also you can't inherit private members.
+You can use weakMaps to accomplish this but that is not something def-type will do for you, additionally bare in mind that if you add public functions later, this fns can't access the previously defined private properties, because they will be out of scope, so monkey patching is not possible, also you can't inherit private members.
 Is probably better to use the underscore convention for private attrs in most cases, but sometimes you really want this behavior, so here it is.